 The video remote, storage pocket, and controls for the seat and footrest are located under the armrest opposite the tray table.

 This armrest has two small spaces for drinks or snacks.
+It looks like it would be easy for accidents to happen if beverages are placed here.

 The tray table for 24G is located on the right.
 It self deploys after lifting a latch.